Learning journal vs learning journey (what’s the difference?)

 EYFS observations and next steps

-- What to observe, types of observations, and how to write actionable next steps that link to ELGs and Areas of Learning.
+- What to observe, types of observations, and how to write impactful next steps that link to ELGs and Areas of Learning.

-- Go deep: EYFS Observations, Next Steps, and Evidence Guide
+- Deep dive: EYFS Observations, Next Steps, and Evidence Guide

 Assessment and curriculum links